KrystalCai/KrystalCai/README.md

 ---

 ## 🧭 Future Plan
-I plan to maintain a focused set of projects that highlight:
+I plan to maintain a focused set of public projects and statistical analyses, mostly built with Python and R. These projects will highlight:

-- Classic statistical methods on real-world datasets
+- Classic statistical methods applied to real-world datasets
-- Applied case studies useful for graduate programs
-- Clear documentation & reproducibility over black-box modeling
+- Case studies that demonstrate practical business and research insights
+- Clear documentation, reproducibility, and interpretability
+- Emphasis on transparency in modeling, rather than black-box approaches

 > _"All models are wrong, but some are useful."_ — George Box